augustineezinwa/StackOverFlow-Lite/README.md

 * To contribute, clone the repository.
 Create a branch, add in your contributions, raise a pull request and send in the link to the pull request.

-## Special Thanks / Credits

-* [Fred]() - Week 2 Learning Facilitator Assistant.
-Thanks for your feedback and great inputs towards the success and durability of this project
-* [Nenerae]() - Week 1 Learning Facilitator Assistant.
-Thanks for your feedback on the UI and guidance towards a quality codebase

 ## Author